synereo/blog.synereo.com/_posts/2015-10-27-MasterXchange-closing-and-helping-AMPs.markdown

 Select "Backup Wallet" and you will be able to download a .json file with your private keys and addresses.
 The filename will include your Wallet ID.
 Keep this file safe, you will always be able to import your wallet in Omniwallet if any issue arises.

-To transfer coins from MasterXChange to Omniwallet simply send them to one of the Bitcoin Addresses shown in your Omniwallet.
+To transfer coins from MasterXchange to Omniwallet simply send them to one of the Bitcoin Addresses shown in your Omniwallet.

 <BR>